sourcegraph/deploy-sourcegraph/README.dev.md

 ## Cutting a release

 - Make the desired changes to this repository.

+  - Updating image tags:

+    - The vast majority of the time, [Renovate](https://renovatebot.com/docs/docker/) will open PRs in a timely manner.

-Most commonly, this involves updating the Docker image versions in `*.Deployment.yaml` to match the tagged version you are releasing.
-You should look at our
+    - If you want to update them manually, you can update the Docker image versions in `*.Deployment.yaml` to match the tagged version you are releasing.

-  [DockerHub repositories](https://hub.docker.com/r/sourcegraph/) to see what the latest versions are.
+      - You should look at our [DockerHub repositories](https://hub.docker.com/r/sourcegraph/) to see what the latest versions are.

+      - Make sure to include the sha256 digest for each image, which [ensures that each image pull is immutable](https://renovatebot.com/docs/docker/#digest-pinning).
+Use `docker inspect --format='{{index .RepoDigests 0}}' $IMAGE` to get the digest.

 - Open a PR and wait for buildkite to pass and for your changes to be approved, then merge and check out master.
 - Test what is currently checked in to master by [installing](docs/install.md) Sourcegraph on fresh cluster.